Mesoamerican Reef Leadership Program

 Context

-MAR-L has proven to be a platform for scaling projects and creating synergies on an international level.
-In ten years, the project has achieved results at different levels: its structure has strengthened the professional capacities of the region's human capital, facilitated a deep personal transformation of the participants, and created strong ties within and between generations.
-These achievements translate into high-impact actions that are generating positive changes in the conservation of the SAM and benefiting over two million people who depend on the reef's health.
+MAR-L has proven to be a platform to scale projects and create synergies internationally.
+In thirteen years, the project has achieved results at different levels: its structure has allowed the strengthening of the professional capacities of the human capital of the region, it has facilitated a profound personal transformation of the participants, and it has created strong ties within and between generations.
+These achievements translate into high-impact actions that are generating positive changes in the conservation of the SAM and benefiting more than two million people who depend on the health of the reef.

-Our commitment is to continue developing the region's talent and strengthening the MAR-L network with a long-term strategic focus.
-This will promote collective actions and replicate successful projects to facilitate, accelerate, and amplify measurable impacts toward developing an environmentally responsible economic model and effective conservation actions in the SAM region.
+Our commitment is to continue developing the region's talent and strengthen the MAR-L network with a long-term strategic approach.
+This will promote collective actions and replicate successful projects that will facilitate, accelerate, and amplify measurable impacts toward the development of an environmentally responsible economic model and effective conservation actions in the MAR region.

 The lines of work that guide MAR-L's actions are as follows:

-2. Design and implementation of high-impact projects with the support of experts.
+2. Design and implementation of high-impact projects with a business focus, with the support of specialists.

-3. Networking of leaders and experts in marine and coastal issues.
+3. Creation of a network of leaders and specialists in marine and coastal issues.

 MAR-L benefits more than 2 million people who depend on the reef's health.